Part of the Speed audit

 What this check does

-SiteCurl scans your page for external CSS and JavaScript files (files loaded from a different domain than your site).
-It then checks if your page includes <link rel="preconnect"> tags for those external origins.
+SiteCurl scans your page for outside CSS and JS files (files loaded from a domain other than yours).
+It then checks if your page has <link rel="preconnect"> tags for those outside servers.

-If your page loads resources from external domains and has at least one preconnect hint, the check passes.
-If external resources are present but no preconnect hints exist, SiteCurl flags it as a warning and tells you how many external origins are missing.
+If your page loads files from outside domains and has at least one preconnect hint, the check passes.
+If outside files are present but no preconnect hints exist, SiteCurl flags it as a warning and tells you how many outside servers are missing.

-Pages that load all resources from their own domain pass automatically.
-No external origins means no preconnect hints are needed.
+Pages that load all files from their own domain pass on their own.
+No outside servers means no preconnect hints are needed.

 How this shows up in the real world

-Every time the browser needs a file from a new server, it goes through a multi-step connection process.
-First, DNS lookup: translating the domain name to an IP address (20-120ms).
-Second, TCP handshake: establishing the connection (one round trip, 50-200ms on mobile).
-Third, TLS negotiation: setting up encryption (another round trip).
-Total: 100-500ms before the first byte of the file is even requested.
+Each time the browser needs a file from a new server, it goes through a multi-step setup.
+First, DNS lookup: turning the domain name into an IP (20-120ms).
+Second, TCP handshake: opening the link (one round trip, 50-200ms on mobile).
+Third, TLS setup: turning on encryption (one more round trip).
+Total: 100-500ms before the first byte of the file is even asked for.

 This happens for each new domain.
-If your page loads fonts from Google Fonts, analytics from a tracking service, and a widget from a third-party provider, that is three separate connection setups.
-They happen sequentially: the browser discovers each external resource as it reads the HTML, then starts the connection process.
+If your page loads fonts from Google Fonts, analytics from a tracking tool, and a widget from a third-party source, that is three setups.
+They happen in order: the browser finds each outside file as it reads the HTML, then starts the setup process.

 Preconnect changes the timing.
-A <link rel="preconnect" href="https://fonts.googleapis.com"> tag in the <head> tells the browser to start the connection immediately, before it even finds the resource that needs it.
-By the time the browser reaches the script or stylesheet tag, the connection is already open and the file starts downloading with no delay.
+A <link rel="preconnect" href="https://fonts.googleapis.com"> tag in the <head> tells the browser to start the link right away, before it even finds the file that needs it.
+By the time the browser hits the script or stylesheet tag, the link is already open and the file starts loading with no delay.

-The savings are most visible on high-latency connections (mobile networks, distant servers).
-Cutting 200ms of connection setup for 3 external domains saves 600ms of serial waiting.
+The gains are most clear on high-lag links (mobile networks, far-off servers).
+Cutting 200ms of setup for 3 outside domains saves 600ms of serial waiting.

 Why it matters

-External resources are on the critical path for most pages.
-Google Fonts stylesheets, analytics scripts, and CDN-hosted libraries all add connection overhead.
-Without preconnect, the browser discovers these resources late and pays the full connection cost at the worst time.
+Outside files are on the key path for most pages.
+Google Fonts, analytics scripts, and CDN-hosted code all add link overhead.
+Without preconnect, the browser finds these files late and pays the full setup cost at the worst time.

-Preconnect is especially important for fonts.
-Web fonts are discovered late in the loading process: the browser reads HTML, downloads CSS, parses the CSS, finds the @font-face rule, and only then starts downloading the font file.
-Preconnecting to the font server removes the connection delay from this already long chain.
+Preconnect matters most for fonts.
+Web fonts are found late in the load chain: the browser reads HTML, gets CSS, parses CSS, finds the @font-face rule, and only then starts to get the font file.
+Preconnecting to the font server cuts the link delay from this already long chain.

-Google Lighthouse specifically recommends preconnect for external origins.
-Adding these hints improves your Lighthouse performance score and can reduce Time to First Byte for external resources.
+Google Lighthouse names preconnect as a top tip for outside servers.
+Adding these hints lifts your Lighthouse speed score and can cut Time to First Byte for outside files.

 Who this impacts most

-Sites using Google Fonts benefit the most from preconnect.
-The font loading chain is long, and shaving off connection time directly improves text rendering speed.
+Sites using Google Fonts gain the most from preconnect.
+The font load chain is long, and cutting link time directly speeds up text rendering.

-Marketing sites with multiple third-party tools (analytics, chat widgets, A/B testing, heatmaps) load resources from many domains.
-Each one benefits from a preconnect hint that starts the connection early.
+Marketing sites with many third-party tools (analytics, chat widgets, A/B testing, heatmaps) load files from many domains.
+Each one gains from a preconnect hint that starts the link early.

-E-commerce sites using external product review widgets, payment providers, and CDN-hosted images have the most external origins.
-Preconnecting to the most important ones (the CDN and payment provider) speeds up the checkout flow.
+Online stores using outside review widgets, payment tools, and CDN-hosted images have the most outside servers.
+Preconnecting to the top ones (the CDN and payment tool) speeds up the checkout flow.

 How to fix it

-Step 1: Identify external origins.
+Step 1: Find outside servers.
 Run a SiteCurl scan.
-The resource hints finding shows how many external origins your page loads from and whether preconnect hints are present.
+The resource hints finding shows how many outside servers your page loads from and whether preconnect hints are in place.

 Step 2: Add preconnect links to your head.
-For each external domain, add a link tag early in your <head>: <link rel="preconnect" href="https://fonts.googleapis.com">.
-Put these before any stylesheet or script tags so the browser processes them first.
+For each outside domain, add a link tag early in your <head>: <link rel="preconnect" href="https://fonts.googleapis.com">.
+Put these before any stylesheet or script tags so the browser reads them first.

 Step 3: Add crossorigin when needed.
-If the external resource uses CORS (fonts, some APIs), add the crossorigin attribute: <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin>.
-Without it, the browser may open two connections: one for the preconnect and one for the actual request.
+If the outside file uses CORS (fonts, some APIs), add the crossorigin prop: <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin>.
+Without it, the browser may open two links: one for the preconnect and one for the real request.

-Step 4: Limit preconnects to critical origins.
+Step 4: Limit preconnects to key servers.
 Each preconnect uses browser resources.
-Only preconnect to domains that serve critical resources (fonts, main CDN, payment provider).
-For less important origins (analytics, social widgets), the standard connection timing is fine.
+Only preconnect to domains that serve key files (fonts, main CDN, payment tool).
+For less vital servers (analytics, social widgets), the normal link timing is fine.

-Step 5: Consider dns-prefetch as a fallback.
-For origins where the full preconnect is too much, use <link rel="dns-prefetch" href="https://example.com">.
-It only does the DNS lookup (saving 20-120ms) without the TCP and TLS overhead.
+Step 5: Try dns-prefetch as a lighter option.
+For servers where full preconnect is too much, use <link rel="dns-prefetch" href="https://example.com">.
+It only does the DNS lookup (saving 20-120ms) without the TCP and TLS cost.

 Common mistakes when fixing this

-Preconnecting to too many origins.
-Each preconnect opens a connection the browser must maintain.
-More than 4-6 preconnects can waste resources.
-Focus on the domains that serve your most important external files.
+Preconnecting to too many servers.
+Each preconnect opens a link the browser must keep alive.
+More than 4-6 can waste resources.
+Focus on the domains that serve your most vital outside files.

-Missing the crossorigin attribute.
-Fonts and some APIs require CORS.
-Without crossorigin on the preconnect, the browser opens a non-CORS connection first, then discovers it needs CORS and opens a second one.
-The preconnect is wasted, and you get two connections instead of one.
+Missing the crossorigin prop.
+Fonts and some APIs need CORS.
+Without crossorigin on the preconnect, the browser opens a non-CORS link first, then finds it needs CORS and opens a second one.
+The preconnect is wasted, and you get two links instead of one.

-Placing preconnect after the resource that needs it.
-If your preconnect link appears after the stylesheet that triggers the external request, the browser has already started its own connection.
-Put preconnect links as early as possible in the <head>.
+Placing preconnect after the file that needs it.
+If your preconnect link shows up after the stylesheet that triggers the outside request, the browser has already started its own link.
+Put preconnect links as early as you can in the <head>.

 Preconnecting to your own domain.
-The browser already has a connection open to your server.
-Preconnecting to your own origin does nothing useful and wastes a connection slot.
+The browser already has a link open to your server.
+Preconnecting to your own site does nothing useful and wastes a link slot.

 How to verify the fix

-After adding preconnect links, run another SiteCurl scan.
+After adding preconnect links, run a new SiteCurl scan.
 The finding should show that preconnect hints are in place.
-You can also verify in your browser: view the page source (Ctrl+U) and search for preconnect in the <head>.
+You can also check in your browser: view the page source (Ctrl+U) and search for preconnect in the <head>.

-To measure the impact, open Chrome dev tools, go to the Network tab, and look at the timing waterfall for external resources.
-With preconnect, the DNS/TCP/TLS steps should complete before the resource request starts, showing as a shorter total download time.
+To gauge the effect, open Chrome dev tools, go to the Network tab, and look at the timing chart for outside files.
+With preconnect, the DNS/TCP/TLS steps should finish before the file request starts, showing as a shorter total load time.

 The bottom line